 Acrylic Dry Time

 Acrylic paints are fast drying and can be thinned with water and acrylic medium to apply very fine layers.
 Use thin coats to accent surface detail.
 Thick coats of paint will fill in smaller grooves and lower your opportunities to add highlighting washes.
 Detail washes can be applied over the base coats without any danger of blending or bleeding.

 Acrylic paints never completely dry out.
 They are hygroscopic and will swell slightly with moisture.
 They are not for heavy wear items.
 If you need a hard, lustrous coating for miniatures that will be handled often, use oil/enamel paints.

 Acrylic paints are easy to use with brushes or airbrushes:

 - Airbrushes: Thin the acrylic mixture with acrylic medium and water to achieve the correct consistency for using with your airbrush.
 After use, run a mixture of soap and water through the airbrush to remove all paint traces.

 - Brushes: Choose the right brush for your painting task and the thickness of the paint.
 Ask the art store what type of brush you should use.
-A well-made brush will last until the bristles are worn away if it is properly cared for.
-Always wash your brush with soap and water or a soap based brush cleaner after painting and use your fingers to pull the brush back into shape and leave to dry standing upright.
+With proper care, a well-made brush will last until the bristles are worn away.
+Always wash your brush with soap and water or a soap-based brush cleaner after painting and use your fingers to pull the brush back into shape and leave to dry standing upright.

 Even if you have completely dried acrylic paint in a brush, you may be able to restore and save the brush using special brush cleaners.
-Winsor Newton Brush Cleaner is a nonhazardous cleaner which will clean even completely hardened acrylic and oil paints from brushes.
+Winsor Newton Brush Cleaner is a non hazardous cleaner that will clean even hardened acrylic and oil paints from brushes.